Havenswood Learning

 A group of young adults in a modern, bright lounge or study area with large windows, sitting and working on laptops, reading, or chatting.

-The village education unit will provide a strong, educational support structure for academically able neurodivergent children that are being homeschooled, are being educated via an EOTAS package or who attend mainstream schools in Scarborough and the coastal regions, and need additional help.
-This will include learning support and enrichment activities delivered in a nurturing environment, access to alternative spaces where children can regulate and reset on a longer term basis, and a dedicated provision for those who, despite best efforts, are unable to tolerate mainstream settings.
+The village education unit will provide a strong, educational support structure for academically able neurodivergent children that are being homeschooled, are being educated via an EOTAS package or who attend mainstream schools in Scarborough and the coastal regions, and need additional help to regulate.
+For some children, there are times when attending school becomes simply too overwhelming.
+We are here to support those moments through nurturing learning support and enrichment activities, access to calm alternative spaces where children can regulate, recover and rebuild over time.
+We will also provide a dedicated long-term provision for those who, despite every effort, are unable to cope within mainstream settings.

 Our approach will value the needs of the individual child, with a strong emphasis on enrichment, alternative learning styles , social connection, wellbeing and preparing for the future, so that SEND children can grow into confident, capable and fulfilled adults - as well as achieve academically.